Skip to content

 Einbügerungstest

 The Einbürgerungstest tests your knowledge of the legal and social order and the living conditions in Germany.
-If you apply for German citizenship, you must use the test to demonstrate knowledge of the legal and social system and living conditions in Germany.
+If you apply for German citizenship, you must use the test to demonstrate understanding of Germany’s legal and social system and living conditions.
 You need a minimum of Level B1 to understand the questions.

 Note – Some indications are that you need to have certificates for both tests to apply for your Citizenship.
 Please confirm this with your local Ausländerbehörde.
-It is advisable that you schedule an “Information” session with your local authority before submitting your application
+You should schedule an “Information” session with your local authority before submitting your application

 Where do I register for the tests